tushar-c/tushar-c.github.io/_posts/2018-6-20-A-Python-Primer-:-Programming-Basics.md

 ## NUMPY BASICS

 Numpy is a software package for Python that helps with Mathematics.
 It is a huge library that has many other software packages built on top of it.
 Here, we will see only what amounts to a drop in the ocean that numpy is !
 We will see basic matrix operations and vector operations.
 But for those of you who want to know what a matrix and a vector is, we will cover them in the next post where we start with Machine Learning.
-In the meantime, here is a great video series on them, [Linear Algebra Tutorials](https://www.youtube.com/watch?v=kjBOesZCoqc&index=1&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
+In the meantime, here is a great video series on them [Linear Algebra Tutorials](https://www.youtube.com/watch?v=kjBOesZCoqc&index=1&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).

 Creating a vector is very simple with numpy.
 But first we must tell Python we intend to use it.
 In Python, we do this by typing: